 Security information and event management (SIEM) is a system that pulls event log data from various security tools to help security teams and businesses achieve holistic visibility over threats in their network and attack surfaces.
 With SIEM tools, cyber security analysts detect, investigate, and address advanced cyber threats which allows security teams to prioritize, interpret, and analyze aggregate data on cybersecurity incidents in a central place.
 Organizations are uniquely positioned with SIEM to not only handle existing cyberattacks but better understand event data to prevent future breaches.

 SIEM security delivers real-time protection through network security monitoring, log information collection, and event data analysis.
 This system offers broader threat detection coverage into the organization’s vast cyber environment.
-Security information and event management tools are used to assist IT, SOC, SOC as a service, and SecOps teams who conduct threat investigation and track malicious behavior.
+Security information and event management tools are used to assist IT, SOC analysts (Security Operations Center), MDR providers (Managed Detection and Response), and SecOps teams who conduct threat investigation and track malicious behavior.

-SIEM has made advancements over the years to include user and entity behavior analytics (UEBA) and security orchestration, automation, and response (SOAR).
-Advantages of next-gen SIEM and UEBA consist of machine learning and AI-based technology to profile user activity and run behavior analysis.
+SIEM has made advancements over the years to include user and entity behavior analytics (UEBA).
+Advantages of next-gen SIEM consist of AI-based technology to profile user activity and run behavior analysis.
+So, how does next generation SIEM differ from Security Orchestration, Automation, and Response (SOAR) tools?
+Read our article: What is SOAR?

 SIEM solutions consolidate the collection of event data and log information from various data points.
 IT teams and security staff use SIEM to gather threat intelligence from next-gen antivirus (NGAV) events, endpoint detection and response, firewalls, user applications, cloud environments, and network flow data all in a centralized place.
 Through this single pane of collected data, SIEM allows incident response analysts to monitor real-time event log management, examine digital forensics, and report attacker behavior.
 It works with tactics, techniques, and procedures (TTP), a method used in the MITRE ATT&CK framework which helps security personnel depict insights on specific threat actor activity.
 Event log intelligence assists security analysts in identifying indicators of compromise (IOCs) of data breaches and malware intrusions.
 Log management, event analysis, and alert monitoring are key areas that comprise SIEM alerts.